MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Management/Add-Computer.md

 ```

 ### -Restart

-Indicates that this cmdlet restarts the computers that were added to the domain or workgroup.
+Restarts the computers that were added to the domain or workgroup.
 A restart is often required to make the change effective.

-This parameter was introduced in Windows PowerShell 3.0.
+This parameter is introduced in Windows PowerShell 3.0.

 ```yaml
 Type: SwitchParameter